6 Best Practices for Using Images on Your BlogA Complete Guide to Blog Images (and Optimization for SEO) in 2024

 Conclusion: Using Images on Your Blog to Build Engagement and Boost Your SEO

-• Make sure every post on your site has at least one image to add visual interest.
+• Ensure every post on your site has at least one image to add visual interest.

 • Always choose copyright-free images.
 You could create them yourself or use stock photo websites.